MikeMcDermott-Code/v2f/README.md

 The code was developed within foam-extend 4.0 and requires an update to OpenFOAM v2212+.

-turbulenceModel/...
+turbulenceModels/...

--- Contains source code for the model embedded within the RAS class structure, with additional polymeric fields solved.
+-- Contains the source code for the Viscoelastic model embedded within the RAS class structure, with additional polymeric fields solved.

 Channel/Viscoelastic/...